upkie/vulp/README.md

 # Vulp

-Real-time motion control from Python
+Motion control in Python, lightweight and real-time.

 > [real-time](https://en.wiktionary.org/wiki/real-time#English): of a system that responds to events or signals within a predictable time after their occurrence; specifically the response time must be within the maximum allowed, but is typically synchronous.